piecioshka/patterns-guide/chapters/patterns/sdp/sdpc/builder.md

 ## Description

-* help construct complex objects
-* separate object construction from its representation
-* create different representations
-* when we need a way to help simplify constructions of complex objects
 * Use Cases (when to use this pattern)
     + TODO
 * Pros
+    + help construct complex objects
-    + TODO
+    + create different representations
+    + when we need a way to help simplify constructions of complex objects
+    + separate object construction from its representation
 * Cons
     + TODO